-C. Duplication Analysis
+C. Non-Duplication and Disparity Analysis

-Table 13 summarizes hospice admissions and patient days for the Eden Hospice at the Inland Northwest by source of admissions and examines market share for non-duplicated admissions for projection years 2024 (first year) through 2026.
-This table shows that on a hospice day basis, Eden will have only a 35% potential market share of general population growth hospice days in 2024 increasing to a 52% market due to general population growth days in 2026.
-Eden expects that its outreach to other nursing facilities will actually further increase referrals from Medicare dual eligible patients who currently face disparity in hospice access, which would reduce total market share from the general population hospice growth base to below 40%.
+Table 13 summarizes hospice admissions and patient days for the Eden Hospice at King County by source of admissions and examines market share for non-duplicated admissions for full projection years 2024 (first year) through 2026.
+This table shows that on a hospice admission basis, Eden will have only a 16% potential market share of general population growth hospice days in 2024 increasing in 2025 and then declining to a 19% market for general population growth days in 2026.
+Eden expects that its outreach to other nursing facilities will further increase referrals from Medicare dual-eligible patients who currently face disparity in hospice access, which would reduce total market share from the general population hospice growth base to 19% by 2026.